This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Another reason to transplant tomatoes?
 The healthier the stalk, the healthier the plant.
 Leggy seedlings will equal leggy plants.

 Leggy plants won’t yield anywhere near as much fruit.
-And the whole plant will need a LOT more support by way of stabilizing sticks and ties.
+And the whole plant will need a LOT more support by way of stabilizing stakes and ties.

 It would be best to do this outside in the warmth and then let the sun dry out the containers.